Maryland ADA Compliance Attorneys

 What Constitutes a Reasonable Accommodation?

-Reasonable accommodations are intended to help disabled workers perform essential job functions effectively.
+Reasonable accommodations help disabled workers perform essential job functions effectively.
 Under the ADA, a “reasonable accommodation” is defined as any modification or adjustment to the workplace that enables a disabled employee to perform the essential functions of their job.

 Consider these common examples of reasonable accommodations in the workplace: